wloderhose/hip-pager-bot/README.md

 To learn how to do that: [Create A PagerDuty Webhook!](http://www.pagerduty.com/docs/guides/hipchat-integration-guide/)

+## Handing Over the Reigns
+The rest is up to you.
+Hip-pager-bot provides a good foundation for you, but there is a lot more that could be done with it.
+Get creative, see what you can come up with.
+Feel free to submit a pull request if you have an idea or an improvement.

 To learn more about working with the PagerDuty API: [PagerDuty REST API!](http://developer.pagerduty.com/documentation/rest)

 ## Legal Stuff